theopmw/leftfield-clothing/README.md

 - [x] See which products are being viewed the most

 - [x] See product sales volumes to see which products are selling best

+### Design

+The site takes inspiration from similar sites such as [Blacksmith Store](https://www.blacksmith-store.com/), [End](https://www.endclothing.com/gb) and [Flatspot](https://www.flatspot.com/).
+The aim was to keep the site aesthetic clean and striped back to provide a positive UX and keep the focal point on the products on offer.

+### Colour Scheme

+After researching a wide range of similar sites, the decision was made to keep colours on the site to a minimum, meaning the users' main focus would always be on the products.
+All buttons and text have been kept to black (#000000) and white (#ffffff) and invert on hover to provide a clean and clear UX with the exeption of the delete button for admin users which is red (#d9534f) on hover.
+Form validation errors are also displayed in red (#dc3545) to draw the users attention to them.

+### Typography

+Raleway was used for the site logo as is a clear and clean.
+It was also used accross the site for the navigation menu, page headings and buttons to tie the site in with the site logo/branding.

+Roboto was used as the secondary font to provide a point of difference and was chosen as it is a very clear and legible font.
+It is used in the delivery banner, for the product detail text and for sections of the product detail pages.

+### Imagery

+The imagery for the site has been taken from [End](https://www.endclothing.com/gb).
+All images belong to End and are only used in this site for educational purposes.

 ## Features